Reduce your budget and ”Grow the Business” – Now there’s a novel idea!

 Predictably, as our executives develop their next year’s budget you can be sure there will be a requirement for more funds, more money to spend so the department can grow and consequently achieve the forecast improved outcomes.

-It is quite amazing that despite all of the technological marvels we provide our staff with to make them more effective and more efficient, costs continue to grow.
+It’s quite amazing, despite all of the technological marvels we provide to our staff to make them more effective, costs and budgets continue to grow.

 Is this a better way?